tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 Attesters are expected to know both the Issuer Policy Window and current Issuer Encapsulation Key for any Issuer Name to which they allow access.
 This information can be retrieved using the URIs defined in {{setup}}.
-The current Issuer Encapsulation Key value is used to check the value of the issuer_encap_key_id in Client-generated requests ({{request-one}}) to reject cases where clients are using unique key IDs.
-Such unique keys could indicate a key-targeting attack that intends to reveal a client identity to the Issuer.
-In order to handle key rotation, the Attester needs to know the current key value and the previou key value, and remember the last time the value changed to ensure that it does not happen too frequently (such as no more than once per policy window, or no more than once per day).
+The current Issuer Encapsulation Key value is used to check the value of the issuer_encap_key_id in Client-generated requests ({{request-one}}) to reject requests where clients are using unique key IDs.
+Such unique keys could indicate a key-targeting attack that intends de-anonymize a client to the Issuer.
+In order to handle encapsulation key rotation, the Attester needs to know the current key value and the previou key value, and remember the last time the value changed to ensure that it does not happen too frequently (such as no more than once per policy window, or no more than once per day).